Prepare a Patient for an Exam

 For Patients who are Claustrophobic

-If claustrophobic, the patient can be prescribed an anti-anxiety medication by the referring physician to take after arriving in the MRI department for their exam.
-They should bring a driver with them to the appointment, and inform the technologist that they are claustrophobic.
+If claustrophobic, the patient can be prescribed an anti-anxiety medication by the referring physician to bring with them to the MRI department for their exam.
+The patient should discuss timing of taking the prescribed medication with the MRI staff upon arrival.
+They should bring a driver with them to the appointment and inform the technologist that they are claustrophobic.
+Examinations can be scheduled with anesthesia, if necessary, but there is very limited availability for this service which can result in scheduling delays.

 Creatinine Testing Prior to Gadolinium Administration

 Routine creatinine testing prior to contrast administration is not necessary in all patients.
-Serum creatinine with calculation of eGFR should be performed in patients with any of the following risk factors:
+Serum creatinine with calculation of estimated glomerular filtration rate (eGFR) will be performed in patients with any of the following risk factors:

 Gadolinium in Patients with Impaired Renal Function